Northampton Town Council Launches Two Grant Schemes to Support Local Groups and Charities

 In both cases applicants will be required to fill out an application form and provide the requested supporting documentation.
 Stuart Carter, Town Clerk of Northampton Town Council said 'officers are here to help so please don't let the form filling put you off.
 We can offer advice and support in completing the form, just give us a call or send in an email.
 We are a new Town Council and we really want to enhance the lives of the residents we serve and the distribution of grants is a really good way of doing this.'

 You can download an application form for the both grants or fill either out online using the relevant link below.
-The deadline for applications to the General Community Grants scheme is Sunday 3 October.
-There is no deadline for the Councillors Community Fund, but once the councillor has spent their allocation this will not renew until the next financial year.
+The deadline for applications to the General Community Grants are set out below.

 Applications for both grants schemes will be considered by the Grants Sub-Committee who make a recommendation to the Community Services Committee.